croquet/croquet-for-unity-tutorials/README.md

 ## 5.0 Run the Tutorials
 In the Project Navigator, go to `Assets/Scenes` and double-click any of the `tutorial<n>.unity` scenes.
 If a "TMP importer" dialog comes up at this point, hit the top button ("Import TMP Essentials") then close the dialog.

-In the editor's top menu, go to the `Croquet` drop-down and select `Build JS on Play` so that it has a check-mark next to it.
+In the editor's top menu, go to the `Croquet` drop-down and ensure that `Build JS on Play` has a check-mark next to it.

 Press the play button.
+The first time you do so after installation, C4U will notice that you have not yet installed the JavaScript build tools from the package.
+It will copy them across, and also run an `npm install` that fetches all Croquet and other dependencies that are needed.
+Depending on network conditions, this could take some tens of seconds - during which, because of Unity's scheduling mechanisms, you won't see anything in the console.
+Please wait for it to complete.

-Because this is the first time you have built the app, it will run a full webpack build of the JavaScript code - eventually writing webpack's log to the Unity console, each line prefixed with "JS builder".
-You should then see console output for startup of the app - ending with "Croquet session running!", at which point the app should start to run.
+In addition, because of the `Build JS on Play` setting, C4U will run a full webpack build of the JavaScript code - eventually adding webpack's output to the console, each line prefixed with "JS builder".
+The first build for each app (i.e., each tutorial) will take the longest; on subsequent runs the build process should be faster.

+Eventually you should see the console output for startup of the app - ending with "Croquet scene for tutorial running", at which point the app's objects will appear.

 # Debugging Techniques
 ## Using a Web Browser to Debug the JavaScript Code